yaskovdev/blog/source/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 date:   2017-12-25 21:00:00 +0300
 categories: [java, code]
 comments: true
+excerpt: "When writing code, you will make the same mistakes again and again.
+Some of them can be quite minor, while others could lead to really expensive consequences.
+I am going to list the most common of these mistakes below, in no particular order.
+Next time you work on a new feature, make sure you won’t fall into any of these traps.
+And please notify me, if I do."
 ---

 When writing code, you will make the same mistakes again and again.
 Some of them can be quite minor, while others could lead to really expensive consequences.
 I am going to list the most common of these mistakes below, in no particular order.
 Next time you work on a new feature, make sure you won't fall into any of these traps.
 And please notify me, if _I_ do.